FYSETC/FYSETC-SPIDER/bootloader/README.md

    sudo apt-get install dfu-util
    ```

 2. Power off board, remove SD Card, place jumper on BT0 and 3.3V.
 (Between Z- endstop and E0 driver) Connect Spider to Pi with USB cable with jumper in place.
-Set U5V jumper closest to stepper driver modules to power Spider from the Pi USB, or power up with 24V.
+Set U5V jumper closest to stepper driver modules to power Spider from the Pi USB.
 Verify 3.3V LED is lit and board is detected with `dfu-util --list`, should look something like

    ```
    <snip>